meteor/redis-livedata/README.md

 ## Permissions: allow/deny

-Unlike mongo-livedata there is only one type of allow/deny callbacks: `exec`.
+Because redis has so many commands, unlike mongo-livedata all commands go through one allow/deny callback method: `exec`.

 ```javascript
 // allow only 'incr' calls on keys starting with 'peter-things-'